iwanmartinsetiawan/deb/README.md

 ### 5) Configuring additional visors

 This process is undergoing revision.
-Automation for thi is not present in the binary release package.
+Automation for this is not present in the binary release package.
 A rough sketch of the process is included in the following script which takes one argument - the remote hypervisor key that you want to set on the visor.
 ```
 #!/bin/bash